 Located downhill and southwest of the present-day site, the Notre Dame des Anges still stands.
-The chapel designates the origins, and ancient ruins of a Roman resort, a waypoint along the Via Domitia—the old Roman Road.
-The Empire’s influence had been long since established in the surrounding region—long before the Bishops of Sisteron had ever set foot on the present-day village domain.
+The chapel designates the origins and ancient ruins of a Roman resort, a waypoint along the Via Domitia otherwise known as the old Roman Road.
+The Empire’s influence had been long since established in the surrounding region before the Bishops of Sisteron had ever set foot in the present-day village domain.

 Evidence of the mighty Roman Empire stands nearby in the village of Ganagobie.
-Here, the Pont Romaine de Lurs long since erected, a well-preserved bridge still used to date, which had connected in the north from Sisteron to the south, leading from Lurs to Cereste before joining in northern Spain.
+Here you can see the Pont Romaine de Lurs long since erected; it's a well-preserved bridge still used to date, which had connected in the north from Sisteron to the south, leading from Lurs to Cereste before joining in northern Spain.

-The Holy Roman Empire is neither Holy, nor Roman, nor an Empire.— Voltaire
+The Holy Roman Empire is neither Holy, nor Roman, nor an Empire.

 Architectural Points of Interest in Lurs